Briess operates the most unique and specialized malting and roasting facilities in North America.

 For many years, coextracts of malt and corn and blends of malt extract and corn syrup were mistakenly labeled as “malt syrup” or “liquid malt”.
 This mislabeling and adulteration led to the establishment of methods (such as stable carbon isotope ratio analysis) to detect corn products mixed with malt and to the issuance of an FDA policy statement on malt extract labeling.
 Since then, these coextracted sweeteners have generally fallen out of use, because much great savings can be realized by simply blending malt extract with corn syrup in applications where economy or a less intense malt flavor is desired.

 Briess roasters are operated at all Briess malthouse locations and in our Insta Grains® heat treating plant.
 Our inventory of customized, flexible batch drum roasters range in size from 500 to 6,000-pound batches and, in addition to roasting malt, offers the ability to roast raw grains and starches.
 Used as whole kernel or milled into flours and a variety of particle sizes, these unique specialty ingredients naturally contribute color and enhance the flavor and texture of a wide range of food products.
-Our current Roasted Ingredients portfolio includes roasted wheat, barley, corn and potato flour ingredients.
+Our current Roasted Ingredients portfolio includes roasted wheat, barley and corn flour ingredients.

 Malt, in substantially the same form as we know it today, was an important product long before the days of recorded history.
 Although its actual origin is buried in antiquity, there is a legend that early Egyptians manufactured malt by placing it in a wicker basket, which was then lowered into the open wells of that time.
 It was first lowered into the water for steeping, after which it was raised above the water level for germination.